-- All communications must always be respectful and should mainly take place during the hours of 8am to 5pm unless the issue is urgent. - Not all lessons, but the majority, will have a live element as it is noted that it can take longer to create resources, plan lessons and mark when using distance learning. - To support pupil well-being we will use an independent study day that will be published to pupils (timetabled) giving them an opportunity to catch up, explore curriculum areas in greater depth and/or simply take a break from looking at a screen.
+- All communications must always be respectful and should mainly take place during the hours of 8am to 5pm unless the issue is urgent. - Not all lessons, but the majority, will have a live element as it is noted that it can take longer to create resources, plan lessons and mark when using distance learning. - Where there may be a period of extended lockdown for an identified group of students the school may use an independent study day to support pupil well-being.
+This is designed as an opportunity for pupils to catch up, explore curriculum areas in greater depth and/or simply take a break from looking at a screen. - We will continue to evaluate practice and look to respond to workload and well being throughout any period of distance learning.